Michigan plumber license and insurance requirements

 • Michigan plumbing code, rules and regulations

-You must achieve a score of 70% or higher on your exam to pass.
+You must achieve a score of 70% or higher on your exam in order to pass.
 PSI will provide your score immediately after you complete the test.

 Plumber license applicants must be at least 18 years of age.
 In addition, you must meet the following work experience requirements when you apply for a Michigan plumber license.